ishehadeh/howlite/writing/report/main.typ

 Howlite times to do not explicitly define their size (in practice, all scalars are encoded as register-sized twos complement integers).
 This makes operations like bitwise not (set complement) difficult to define.

 #figure(caption: [Example: Working with Masks])[
-  Consider the following `C` code, wich sets the n'th bit of a 16-bit field to zero:
+  Consider the following `C` code, which sets the n'th bit of a 16-bit field to zero:
   ```c
     uint16_t n = 9;
     uint16_t field = 0b1010101010110011;